-For each subject you may have been given handouts, written notes, got essays and assignments back with feedback, and have textbooks, and with so much to study from it might all get a little confusing.
+For each subject, you may have been given handouts, written notes, got essays and assignments back with feedback, have textbooks, and with so much to study from it might all get a little confusing.

-From these sources, the first thing you’ll want to do is to consolidate your material so it makes more sense to you and you can start memorising from it.
+From these sources, the first thing you’ll want to do is to consolidate your materials, so it makes more sense to you and you can start memorising from it.

 AQA, Edexcel and OCR and SQA in Scotland offer the syllabus for each of your GCSE or A-level subject online.
 You can use this to make sure you have notes on each of your subjects, and they can form the basis and themes for your notes.
 If you want to be pernickety, you can even print them all off and tick off everything after you’ve made notes for them, so you know you’ve definitely not missed anything out.